Clues written by R. R. Greenfield

 1999-2000

-1463REVERSIONALVHCDodgy loan after game of cards? it might be coming backreversi + anag.
+1463REVERSIONALVHCDodgy loan after game of cards?
+It might be coming backreversi + anag.

 1459GREATEST (Spoonerisms)VHCEx-magistrate flounders in this maxi law testtallest; comp. anag.